manouslinard/multiagent-exploration/README.md

 1) "Multi-robot maze exploration using an efficient cost-utility method"
 2) "Distributed maze exploration using multiple agents and optimal goal assignment"

+For the 2nd paper, we have also prepared a short [video presentation](https://youtu.be/6U8a_EJ5RMM).

 The algorithms are designed to efficiently navigate and explore maze environments using a swarm of agents.

 ## File Naming Convention